SmithWillSuffice/ohanga-pai/content/blog/71_milieu_of_milei.md

 &nbsp;&nbsp;&nbsp;i) https://media.realvision.com/wp/20220309173133/A-Framework-for-the-Analysis-of-the-Price-Level-and-Inflation.pdf
 &nbsp;&nbsp;&nbsp;ii) https://moslereconomics.com/wp-content/uploads/2018/04/A-General-Analytical-Framework.pdf

 Ben Norton is good on anti-fascism and geopolitics, but on macroeconomics he sucks --- almost like a neoliberal --- "our hard earned tax dollars!"
 LOL.

+### Wrong on Trade... again

+Ben mentions the Argentinian "trade deficit".
+They are getting more than they give.

+My comment:
+> @13:00 trade deficits are a good thing Ben.
+Economics is the opposite of
+religion: it is better to receive than to give.
+The issue is they peg to the USD, so they have an export led growth model, the stupid model.
+Put the peso on a float, then you can have as many imports as foreigners are willing to sell.
+Exports are a real cost, not a real benefit, they are the price you pay for imports.
+The USA does not enjoy a trade deficit because of "global reserve currency status".
+Little young New Zealand also enjoys a trade deficit, not that our neoliberal infested government recognizes this as a win for us -- they are constantly trying to make us export more to foreigners, when we have people domestically who are living on the street and could use those kiwifruit and pine lumber goods.

 ## Other comments on Liberal versus Libertarian